zackchase/RNNLib/README.md

-# PyRNN
+# modified PyRNN
-A general purpose RNN library based on Python &amp; theano.
+A collaborative deep method for POI rec based on PyRNN